 Research & Publications

-We are broadly interested in the function of the frontal cortex.
+We are broadly interested in the function of the medial frontal cortex.
 Many of our experiments involve cellular-resolution optical imaging and head-fixed mouse behavior.
 We have made progress in two specific areas:

 In a dynamic environment, animals must adjust their action plans to match the behavioral demands.
 For example, the same sensory stimulus may require different motor responses depending on the context.
 The mammalian prefrontal cortex is thought to be a central node mediating flexible behavior, however the synaptic and circuit mechanisms remain poorly understood.
 In the lab, we are adapting classic decision-making tasks for head-fixed mice.
 These tasks involve switching sensory-response contingencies or uncertain response-outcome relations.
 We perform optical imaging and perturbation experiments to study the task-related neural dynamics.
 We use computational models to dissect the choice behavior, for example by fitting reinforcement learning algorithms.
 Recent studies in the lab have focused on the role of the mouse secondary motor cortex (M2 / MOs) and cingulate cortex (Cg1 / ACAd), medial frontal regions that are involved in binding prior events to current decisions.